dlaub3/blog/php/strict-data-types-in-php.md

 ---
-title: "Strict Data Types in PHP"
+title: "PHP Strict Data Types"
 date: 2018-07-22
 Tags: ["PHP"]
 description: "How to use strict data types in PHP"